alissonrubim/GuideMe/README.md

 The device can just see one meter (or block) in his front and detect what is on your front.
 Your objective is create a best script to go get the Marcus's house key using logic and resolve the path problems.

 ## The game rules
 First of all, you need to understand that the device uses battery to work.
 So every time that's you walk with Marcus on the path, the battery goes down.
-You start with some battery energy and you need get the key before the energy goes out, because without batery, Marcus can't see anymore.
+You start with some battery energy and you need get the key before the energy ends, because without batery, Marcus can't see anymore.

 In the way, you can get some extra battery to charge your device.
 It's important consider that on your script, because you need these batteries to continue walking.